Laiba-J/1Activity/README.md

 ## 📖 Project Progress

 When I first received this project, it only contained a **basic "Hello World"** message.
-After that, I added the following improvements:
+After that, I(iman) added the following improvements:

 - 🌈 Gradient background
 - 📝 Styled heading and paragraph